How to Test IoT Security

 Weak Easy-to-Guess Passwords

 Absurdly simple and short passwords that put personal data at risk are among the primary IoT security risks and vulnerabilities for most cloud-connected devices and their owners.
-Hackers can co-opt multiple devices with a single guessable password, jeopardizing the entire network.
+Hackers can co-opt multiple devices with a single guessable password, jeopardizing the entire IoT network.

 Insecure Ecosystem Interfaces